Bonnie Blue flag

-The "Bonnie Blue flag" was a banner associated at various times with the Republic of Texas, the short-lived Republic of West Florida, and the Confederate States of America at the start of the American Civil War in 1861.
+The "Bonnie Blue flag" is a banner associated at various times with the Republic of Texas, the short-lived Republic of West Florida, and the Confederate States of America at the start of the American Civil War in 1861.
 It consists of a single, five-pointed white star on a blue field.
 Its first use being as early as 1810, it is considered the first lone star flag in U.S. history.